Americans Plan To Spend $31.7 Billion On Mother's Day In 2022

 “Consumers are eager to find memorable ways to honor their mothers and other important women in their lives and are willing to spend a little extra on this sentimental holiday,” said NRF President and CEO Matthew Shay.

-The poll, conducted on 8,574 US adults, found that consumers will expend an average of $245.76, up $25 from 2022.
+The poll, which surveyed 8,574 US adults, found that consumers will expend an average of $245.76, up $25 from 2021.
 Greeting cards (75 percent) and flowers (72 percent) top the list of potential purchases.
 However, a large sum of the money — about $7 billion — will go towards fine jewelry.
-Gifts of experience, such as concerts or sporting events, and product subscription services, like Birchbox, are also very popular.
-About 57 percent of those celebrating, plan to spend an average of $40.90 on a special outing like dinner or brunch.
+Experience-related gifts, such as concerts or sporting events, and product subscription services, like Birchbox, are also very popular.
+About 57 percent of those celebrating plan to spend an average of $40.90 on a special outing like dinner or brunch.

 Given the lavish purchases, it should come as no surprise that Mother's Day is now the third-largest US retail holiday — behind only winter holidays and the back-to-school season.
 But, that is not what Anna Jarvis had in mind when she began her nationwide campaign to convince lawmakers to set aside a special day to honor mothers in 1908.
 The Philadelphia school teacher hoped for a simple celebration that involved wearing a white carnation and visiting one's mother or attending a church service.

-However, once Mother's Day became an official holiday in 1914, retailers seized the opportunity to market gifts to US consumers.
-The disillusioned Jarvis spent years fighting the trend and even filed lawsuits against the “profiteers" to no avail.
-By the time she died in 1948, Jarvis had disowned the holiday she had fought so hard to create.
+However, once President Woodrow Wilson officially designated the second Sunday of May as Mother's Day in 1914, retailers seized the opportunity to market gifts to US consumers.
+Jarvis spent years fighting the trend and even filed lawsuits against the “profiteers" to no avail.
+By the time she died in 1948, Jarvis had disowned the holiday altogether.

-While moms do appreciate a thoughtful gift or two, most would readily swap it for an opportunity to spend more quality time with their families throughout the year or get a break from their daily chores.
+Moms certainly appreciate a thoughtful gift or two.
+However, most would readily swap it for an opportunity to spend more quality time with their families or get a break from their daily chores.
 So this Mother's Day, promise your mom the attention or help she deserves — not just for one day, but all year round.

 Happy Mother's Day!